Hycord/irc-notify/docs/api-server/root-config.md

 }
 ```

-**Note:** Client, server, event, and sink IDs are auto-discovered from their respective directories and don't need to be listed.
+Note: Client, server, event, and sink IDs are auto-discovered from their directories and are not listed in the root config.
+If present in an uploaded config, they are ignored and stripped.

 **Response:**
 ```json